 eG Enterprise monitors all aspects of JVM performance and unearths server-side bottlenecks that impact the operation of your Java applications.
-Identify run-away threads, memory leaks, deadlocks and more.Start Your Trial
+Identify run-away threads, memory leaks, deadlocks, Garbage Collection issues and more.Start Your Trial

 The Java Virtual Machine (JVM) is the core of the Java application architecture.
 It interprets and translates the Java byte code into operations on the host platform.
 Because the Java middleware - including application servers such as Tomcat, JBoss EAP, WildFly, GlassFish, WebSphere, WebLogic - runs on the JVM, a performance issue in the JVM has a significant impact on business services it supports.

 Monitoring of the JVM is an integral part of any Java application performance monitoring strategy.
 IT Ops and DevOps teams use JVM performance metrics to troubleshoot server-side bottlenecks.
 Developers and architects can also benefit from JVM monitoring by uncovering code-level issues.

 eG Enterprise is a state-of-the-art Java performance monitoring solution that goes deep into analyzing issues across all Java tiers—from user experience, web front-end, application server, JVM, all the way to backend database and storage.
 Using JMX, eG Enterprise monitors JVMs in depth, tracking key performance indicators of all aspects of a JVM’s performance.

 Unlike other JVM monitoring tools, from a single, easy-to-use web console, administrators and developers can analyze JVM performance, correlate it with other infrastructure metrics (server, virtualization, storage, etc.), and see actionable insights in the form of proactive alerts and intuitive dashboards for rapid problem diagnosis.